-Not only has the artwork been widely accepted, collecting tattooing memorabilia has expanded to include the flash of famous artists as well as their tools.
+Not only has the artwork been widely accepted, but collecting tattooing memorabilia has expanded to include the flash of famous artists as well as their tools.
 “Flash” is the name given to the sketches and paintings used by artists to show their skills to their clients.
 Flash generally adorns the walls of their studios.
 People can choose a flash design for a tattoo or have the artist design something new for them.

-Well known modern tattoo artists in America include Kat Von D, Hannah Aitchison and her brother Guy, Filip Leu, Paul Tinman, and Paul Booth.
-They are all famous for their unique designs and in some cases, startlingly life like portraits inked from photographs.
+Well-known modern tattoo artists in America include Kat Von D, Hannah Aitchison, and her brother Guy, Filip Leu, Paul Tinman, and Paul Booth.
+They are all famous for their unique designs and in some cases, startlingly life-like portraits inked from photographs.

 Artistic Self Expression

 More people are sporting ink in the 21st century than ever before.
 Many of the designs are like those done by artists in the previous centuries, with lots of stereotypical images of patriotism, nostalgia, and homesickness; yet these have been widely improved upon by artists adding their unique perspectives.

 Clients have an almost unimaginable choice in designs and colors, from simple black and white to glow-in-the-dark ink, tattooing as a modern and increasingly artistic form of self-expression is here to stay.